neonz80/zxtools/zxnumber/README.md

 These numbers are stored in 5 bytes (40 bits).
 A number can either be a floating point number or an integer.

 ## Floating point
 Floating point numbers are represented with an exponent, a sign bit and a mantissa.
-The value is ± 2<sup>exponent</sup> × mantissa.
+The value is ±mantissa × 2<sup>exponent</sup>.

 The exponent is 8 bits and has a range from -128 to 126 and is stored in the first byte of the 5 byte number with a bias of 129 (0x81). -128 (0x80) is stored as 0x01, 0 (0x00) is stored as 0x81 and 126 (0x7e) is stored as 0xff.
 The value 0 is reserved for integers.